membuk/foodage/README.md

 + **Tensorflow** and **Tensorflow Lite** for building and implementing artificial intelligence features

 ## **Prediction**
-In test menu, users may make predictions via entering their own menu.
+In the test menu, users may make predictions via entering their own menu.
-+ Choose the meals from the list that has already prepared
++ Choose the meals from the list that has already been prepared
-+ Click on `Predict` button to prediction
++ Click on `Predict` button for prediction
 <p align="center">
 <img src="https://github.com/membuk/foodage/blob/main/Pictures/Predict.jpg?raw=true" width="250"/>
 </p>